cloudquery/cloudquery/plugins/azure/docs/index.md

 CloudQuery needs to be authenticated with your Azure account in order to fetch information about your cloud setup.

-You can either authenticate with az login (when running cloudquery locally), or by using a "service principal" and exporting environment variables (appropriate for automated deployments).
+You can either authenticate with `az login` (when running CloudQuery locally), or by using a "service principal" and exporting environment variables (appropriate for automated deployments).

 You can find out more about authentication with Azure at Azure's [documentation](https://github.com/Azure/azure-sdk-for-go) for the golang sdk.